• The Last Supper was the meal Jesus shared with his apostles the night before he died. During this meal he instituted the Eucharist.

 Where Peter was left knocking

-This house was a meeting place for the followers of Jesus inside the city walls of Jerusalem.
+This house was a meeting place for the followers of Jesus.
+It was inside the city walls of Jerusalem, in a quarter that was home to its most affluent residents.

 It was also the house to which Peter went after an angel of the Lord released him from prison.
 Acts 12:12-16 says a maid named Rhoda was so overjoyed at recognising his voice that she left him knocking at the outer gate while she went to tell the gathered disciples.